formkit/docs-content/inputs/transfer-list.md

 input: "taglist"
 data: [
   {
-    prop: 'debounce',
+    prop: "debounce",
-    type: 'number',
+    type: "number",
-    default: '200',
+    default: "200",
-    description: 'Number of milliseconds to debounce calls to an options function.'
+    description: "Number of milliseconds to debounce calls to an options function."
   },
   {
-    prop: 'options',
+    prop: "options",
-    type: 'any',
+    type: "any",
-    default: '[]',
+    default: "[]",
-    description: 'The list of options the user can select from.'
+    description: "The list of options the user can select from."
   },
   {
-    prop: 'filter',
+    prop: "filter",
-    type: 'function',
+    type: "function",
-    default: 'null',
+    default: "null",
-    description: 'Used to apply your own custom filter function for static options.'
+    description: "Used to apply your own custom filter function for static options."
   },
   {
-    prop: 'option-loader',
+    prop: "option-loader",
-    type: 'function',
+    type: "function",
-    default: 'null',
+    default: "null",
-    description: 'Used for hydrating initial value, or performing an additional request to load more information of a selected option.'
+    description: "Used for hydrating initial value, or performing an additional request to load more information of a selected option."
   },
   {
-    prop: 'source-empty-message',
+    prop: "source-empty-message",
-    type: 'string',
+    type: "string",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Renders a message when there are no options to display.'
+    description: "Renders a message when there are no options to display."
   },
   {
-    prop: 'target-empty-message',
+    prop: "target-empty-message",
-    type: 'string',
+    type: "string",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Renders a message when there are no values to display' },
+    description: "Renders a message when there are no values to display" },
   {
-    prop: 'max',
+    prop: "max",
-    type: 'number',
+    type: "number",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Limits the number of options that can be selected.'
+    description: "Limits the number of options that can be selected."
   },
   {
-    prop: 'clear-on-select',
+    prop: "clear-on-select",
-    type: 'boolean',
+    type: "boolean",
-    default: 'true',
+    default: "true",
-    description: 'Clears the search input after selecting an option (only for options that are not loaded via function).'
+    description: "Clears the search input after selecting an option (only for options that are not loaded via function)."
   },
   {
-    prop: 'searchable',
+    prop: "searchable",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false',
+    default: "false",
-    description: 'Enables the search input.'
+    description: "Enables the search input."
   },
   {
-    prop: 'source-label',
+    prop: "source-label",
-    type: 'string',
+    type: "string",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Renders a label for the source list.'
+    description: "Renders a label for the source list."
   },
   {
-    prop: 'target-label',
+    prop: "target-label",
-    type: 'string',
+    type: "string",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Renders a label for the target list.'
+    description: "Renders a label for the target list."
   },
   {
-    prop: 'transfer-on-select',
+    prop: "transfer-on-select",
-    type: 'boolean',
+    type: "boolean",
-    default: 'true',
+    default: "true",
-    description: 'Automatically transfers selected options to the target list.
-If set to false, will render transfer forward and transfer backward buttons.'
+    description: "Automatically transfers selected options to the target list.
+If set to false, will render transfer forward and transfer backward buttons."
   }
 ]
 ---